mohamedelkady8/collage-projects/README.md

 # collage-projects
-# [suez canal university (faculty of computers and infromatics) ] Projects Repository
+# [faculty of computers and infromatics suez canal university] Projects Repository

-Welcome to the [College Name] Projects Repository!
-This repository contains various projects undertaken during my academic journey at [suez canal university (faculty of computers and infromatics)].
+Welcome to the [faculty of computers and infromatics suez canal university] Projects Repository!
+This repository contains various projects undertaken during my academic journey at [faculty of computers and infromatics suez canal university].

 ## Table of Contents
 - [Introduction](#introduction)